 Holiday Special: Best Hong Kong Holiday Packages

-Places to visit in Lantau Island
+Places to Visit in & near Lantau Island

 1. The Big Buddha, Ngong Ping: A 34 meter Big Buddha statue carved from bronze overlooks the mainland of China.
 This statue is worshipped by many religious pilgrims across the world.
 To reach near the statue, you need to climb around 268 steps.
 The moment you reach the top, you get to see a magnificent view of the beautiful Lantau Island from bird’s eye view.
 There’s something called Wisdom Path covered by a canopy of trees.
 Plan your visit to the Big Buddha on weekdays as locals usually troop towards the statue on weekends.